alfonsof/google-cloud-java-examples/README.md

 This repo contains Java code examples on Google Cloud Platform (GCP).

+These examples show how to use Java 1.8 and Google Cloud Client Library for Java in order to manage services on Google Cloud Platform.

+Google Cloud Client Library for Java allows Java developers to write software that makes use of Google Cloud services like Compute Engine and Cloud storage.

 ## Quick start

 You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account.